Overview of the DRCA

 No. Your entitlement to benefits under the DRCA are exactly the same as those that were available under the SRCA.
 The DRCA replicates the SRCA and retains the provisions that applied to veterans, current and former ADF members.Back to top

-Do payments received under the DRCA affect my Disability Pension?
+Do payments received under the DRCA affect my Disability Compensation Payment?

 Some people who have served in the ADF may have eligibility for certain types of service under both the DRCA and the VEA.
 It is important to understand that there are ‘offsetting’ provisions to prevent compensation being provided under the DRCA and also under the VEA for the same injury, disease or incapacity.
-Any compensation you may receive under the DRCA might affect any Disability Pension or Income Support Pension you receive under the VEA.
-For further information, please see Disability pension and compensation offsetting.Back to top
+Any compensation you may receive under the DRCA might affect any Disability Compensation Payment or Income Support Pension you receive under the VEA.
+For further information, please see Disability Compensation Payment and compensation offsetting.Back to top

 When should I make a claim under the DRCA?